AndWass/mqtt/docs/content/reference/stream/constructors.md

 explicit stream(Args&&...args);
 ```

 Create an MQTT stream and construct the `NextLayer` type using `args...`.
-Uses a default
+Uses default
-internal buffer of 1024 bytes.
+internal buffers of 1024 bytes.

 ### Exceptions